RahulMahale/kubernetes-kubeadm/README.md

 ## Follow the below steps to create cluster using kubeadm.

-*Step 1* Setting Up the Workspace Directory and Ansible Inventory File
+**Step 1 Setting Up the Workspace Directory and Ansible Inventory File.**

 ```
 $ mkdir ~/kube-cluster